whu8-stat660/course-questions-wiki/week-03/README.md

 - Answer (whu8-stat660): 'Porc print' statement and explore function.
 - Question (jduan10-stat660): Does the order of the list in “ID” statement matters?
 - Answer (jduan10-stat660):  Yes, the id names are in order.
+- Question (llopez37-stat660) Just as ID sorts which variables to print can we also add a new variable through ID?
+- Answer (llopez37-stat660) No there is a method of adding variables and then printing it through ID